-I think I am yet to come across writings where an author is unapologetic about depicting the futility of the outcome in revolutionary actions.
-The narrative brings out the romanticism envisioned by students in the Naxalite movement, accepting the killing of innocent officials and calling certain areas as Red Zones.
+I think I am yet to come across writings where an author is unapologetic about depicting the futility of the outcome of revolutionary actions.
+The narrative brings out the romanticism envisioned by students in the Naxalite movement, accepting the killing of innocent officials and calling certain areas Red Zones.
 Like Udayan, there were hundreds of foot soldiers who left behind no trace of their existence and their contribution to the movement went unaccounted for.
 This was the travesty of this movement in Independent India.

-‘The Lowland’ is set in an imperative time zone when divergent perceptive of two generations existed simultaneously – the generation that witnessed India’s Independence and believed it to be the biggest achievement and the second generation who realized the futility in Indian Independence devoid of social justice and economic parity.
+‘The Lowland’ is set in an imperative time zone when divergent perceptive of two generations existed simultaneously – the generation that witnessed India’s Independence and believed it to be the biggest achievement and the second generation who realized the futility of Indian Independence devoid of social justice and economic parity.
 The alternatives at hand with this second generation were either to fight for equal rights and opportunities or to leave the country in search of better education and employment for the west.

 I think the theme of ‘Indian immigrants in America’ is Jhumpa Lahiri’s forte but also something that restraints her work.
 As a reader, I have come to anticipate the flow, the usual problems of adjusting to the foreign land, identity crisis, and final reconciliation with America.
 In ‘The Lowland’, it is Subhash who decides to study and work in Rhode Island somewhat severing his family relations.
 Herein comes the description of campus walks, classes, and beaches.

 Yet, it is the invisible presence of Udayan that alters a seemingly simple plot.